mstksg/inCode/copy/entries/uncertainty.md

 -------------------

 First of all, let's think about why adding two "uncertain" values doesn't involve simply adding the uncertainties linearly.
-If you don't care about the math and just want to get on to the Haskell, feel free to skip this section!
+(If you don't care about the math and just want to get on to the Haskell, feel free to skip this section!)

-If I have a value $16 \pm 3$ (maybe I have a ruler whose ticks are 2 units apart, or an instrument that produces measurements with 4 units of noise), it either means that it's a little below 16 or a little above 16.
+If I have a value $16 \pm 3$ (maybe I have a ruler whose ticks are 3 units apart, or an instrument that produces measurements with 4 units of noise), it either means that it's a little below 16 or a little above 16.
 If I have an independently sampled value $25 \pm 4$, it means that it's a little below 25 or a little above 25.

 What happens if I want to think about their sum?
 Well, it's going to be somewhere around 41.
 But, the uncertainty won't be $\pm 7$.
+It would only be
-In order for that to be possible, the errors in the two values have to *always be aligned*.
+$\pm 7$ if the errors in the two values are *always aligned*.
 Only when every "little bit above" 16 error lines up perfectly with a "little bit above" 25 error, and when every single "little bit below" 16 error lines up perfectly with a "little bit above" 25 error, would you really get something that is $\pm 7$.
 But, because the two values are sampled independently, you shouldn't expect such alignment.
 So, you'll get an uncertainty that's *less than* $\pm 7$.
 In fact, it'll actually be around $\pm 5$.

 In general, we find that, for *independent* $X$ and $Y$: